 Provide subject matter expertise to law enforcement and community members.

-Create a detailed report of your investigation, to be shared with law enforcement and county attorneys as case evidence.
+Create a detailed report of the investigation, to be shared with law enforcement and county attorneys as case evidence.

 Be prepared to be called as a witness in court cases.